 Of course, now, as an adult, I can better understand my father’s passion for getting his hands dirty and, after long work days, spending his evenings arranging parallel rows and proudly bringing home his harvest.
 I always was amazed at how my father preferred working in his garden over a comfortable recliner.
 His line of work as a diesel mechanic certainly warranted him relaxation after a hard workday, but, to him, gardening offered comfort.
 Perhaps it was a comfort more suiting to his mind and spirit than his body, but he never was the type to sit still.
 Fortunately, his tendencies were passed to me, and today I grasp his appreciation for gardening.

 Now, here at Beane Farm, I’m more limited in garden space than the expansive flat and fertile ground of my childhood.
 I live just south of the Mississippi Delta where the Loess bluffs along the Mississippi River create an almost mountainous terrain, minus the rocks.
 The wind-deposited soils of the hills lack the fertility of the nutrient-rich Delta soils, and I lack a suitable flat spot for my garden.
 So, I’ve settled for a smaller garden and work a little harder to amend my soils.
 In addition, the complexities are compounded by having 70 chickens running around and more deer per square mile than anywhere I’ve lived, I’ve had to exclude both from my garden.
 I’ll admit to keeping the deer herd thinned out with my archery equipment when hunting season permits; however, the attraction of a green, lush garden space to whitetail deer is undeniable and will attract them from miles around.
-To battle that demon, I use an electric fence to keep them at bay.
+To battle that demon, I would suggest that Residential Fence Installation to help you keep them away.

 To tackle the poultry concern, I use black plastic netting inside my electric fence to keep chickens from invading and eating my young plants.
 From time to time, I let a few chickens in the garden to thin out bug densities, particularly pesky aphids, but only after the plants are hearty enough to endure chickens in the rows.
 And now that Beane Farm is raising heritage pigs, I can barely contain the excitement of feeding them weeds and scrap produce from the garden that normally would go to the compost heap.